FourthBrain/MLE-6/guides/dockerfile_guide.md

 <b>Dockerfile</b>

 This is an example of a basic Dockerfile.
 A Dockerfile is a set of instructions for writing a Docker image.
-See the next section in `Custom Template for a Dockerfile using Ports` for a detailed explanation of each line.
+See the next section in `Build and Run a Custom Template for a Dockerfile using Ports` for a detailed explanation of each line.

 ``` Bash
 FROM python:3